 - Good Graphic Design Practice A presentation that demonstrates the basics of good graphic design practice, specifically related to scientific figures used in papers, posters and presentations.
 Topics covered include layout and composition; grids, alignment and use of space; type and typography; use of colour.
 All examples shown are of scientific images and figures.
 The design templates and colour palettes relevant to your institution can be incorporated into the presentation, if they are provided to Gill prior to the workshop.
 The presentation concludes with a case study that demonstrates how the application of five simple graphic design tips can impact the visual communication of a typical scientific conceptual figure.
 Participants are provided with a pdf file that summarises the information in the presentation.

 - A Methodical Approach to Building Figures A presentation that introduces the concept of visual elements and their use in a methodical approach to creating scientific figures.
 This utilises the ‘Layer’ functionality in vector-based drawing software (in this case, Adobe Illustrator), allowing scientists to more easily create their own figures.
 The presentation demonstrates how visual elements can be edited and adapted to give the desired result.
 Prior to the session, participants are encouraged to provide Gill with figures they use in their own research, that can then be used as examples in the session and so make it as relevant as possible.

 - Adobe Illustrator Exercises.
 A practical workshop, where participants will have the opportunity to use Adobe Illustrator software for themselves.
 The workshop is not designed to give comprehensive instruction in Adobe Illustrator but should provide a participant with sufficient insight to determine whether this kind of illustration software could be useful in their work.
-Participants will perform two exercises, that are designed so as to use all of the basic functionality in the software.
+Participants will perform two exercises, designed to use all of the basic functionality in the software.